cpdtaylor/morpheus-localization-pack-plugin-example/README.md

-# Example Morpheus Langugage Pack Plugin
+# Example Morpheus Language Pack Plugin
 An example Morpheus plugin for providing new localized messages that can be used within the UI and Catalog Forms

 This plugin will provide a new message in English, German and Klingon